CaseyCarter/cppwinrt/Getting Started.md

-Install the C++/WinRT header files
+﻿Install the C++/WinRT header files
 ===============================================

-First, you need to copy the C++/WinRT header files to your local system.
+First, copy the C++/WinRT header files to your local system.
 Download the headers.
 Unzip and copy the header files to the desired location on your system.
 Typically, you will either: